Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/multidimensional-arrays.md

 --

-The syntax to modify one of the values in a two dimensional array is the same.
+The syntax to modify one of the values in a two-dimensional array is the same.

 ```java
 // modify the third value in the second inner array